SAP-archive/iot-application-services-sdk-nodejs/README.md

 Lint and test your code using `npm test`.

-We use [Semantic Versioning](http://semver.org/) for versioning.
+We use [Semantic Versioning](http://semver.org/).
 For the versions available, see the [tags on this repository](https://github.com/SAP/iot-application-services-sdk-nodejs/tags).

 ## To-Do (upcoming changes)
 NA